ten tips to hold onto your warm leads

 But how do you keep a lead from going cold when your sales cycle can take months to come full circle?

-In this article, we share 10 tips from sales experts you can use to make sure your leads stay warm and how to re-engage them if they’ve started to turn cold.
+In this guide, we share 10 tips from sales experts you can use to make sure your leads stay warm and how to re-engage them if they’ve started to turn cold.

 10 expert tips for nurturing warm leads